-Monini GranFruttato Extra Virgin Olive Oil.
-1-litre, 0.75 -litre and 0.5 -litre bottle.
+Monini "Nettare" Extra Virgin Oil 1-litre, 0,75- litre, 0,5-litre bottles.

-This EPD® refers to the product Extra Virgin Olive Oil GranFruttato, produced from olives grown in Italy.
+This EPD® refers to the product Extra Virgin Olive Oil "Nettare d'Oliva".

-The data used to calculate the environmental performance reported in this EPD® are updated to the olive production and oil extraction campaign of 2021.

-GranFruttato Extra Virgin Olive Oil is packaged in UVAG glass bottles; the primary packaging consists of two paper labels (front and back) applied to the bottle and an aluminium cap with plastic pourer; the standard secondary packaging consists of a cardboard tray and a shrink film, while the tertiary packaging consists of the pallet and a transparent outer film.
+In the last five years, on average, Extra Virgin Olive Oil Nettare has been produced from olives grown in Italy, Spain, Portugal and Greece.
+The data used to calculate the environmental performance reported in this EPD® are updated to the olive production and oil extraction campaign of 2022.
+The Extra Virgin Nettare Oil is packaged in green glass bottles; the primary packaging consists of two paper labels (front and back) applied to the bottle and an aluminium cap with plastic pourer; the standard secondary packaging consists of a cardboard tray and a shrink film, while tertiary packaging consists of the pallet and a transparent outer film.